Tachyon is a byte-sized script that improves the user experience of your website by making navigation between pages significantly quicker.

 Tachyon also implements the preloading behavior in a way that is much more efficient and less intrusive than alternatives- it only preloads pages that are likely to be clicked, and it stops preloading pages when the user’s cursor leaves the link.
 This was actually the reason I created Tachyon, and to this day I still have no idea why the alternatives don’t do this.
 As a result, Tachyon will add literally a fraction of the bandwidth load to your site compared to any alternative.

-It’s not like Tachyon offers less features than other projects, either (it has complete feature parity with instant.page plus even more features); it’s just that Tachyon’s features are implemented in a more concise manner than other projects.
+It’s not like Tachyon offers less features than other projects, either (it has virtual feature parity with instant.page plus some extra features); it’s just that Tachyon’s features are implemented in a more concise manner than other projects.
 It supports mobile with no configuration, implements whitelisting, blacklisting, custom timing, and same origin restriction, and it makes these features arguably easier to use.
 If you need something ultra complex, Tachyon may not be the best option for you- for everyone else, Tachyon is built from the ground up to be the best option.

 By default, Tachyon will run on all